azzy6001-sketch/mollysocket/INSTALL.md

     }
 ```

-**Note** More reverse proxy examples are available in the reverse_proxy_samples directory in this repo.
+**Note**: More reverse proxy examples are available in the reverse_proxy_samples directory in this repo.

 ## (Option B) Air gapped mode